awsdocs/amazon-vpc-peering-guide/doc_source/index.md

-# Amazon Virtual Private Cloud VPC Peering Guide
+# Amazon Virtual Private Cloud VPC Peering

 -----
 *****Copyright &copy; 2018 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****